richmwatts/Litegrid/README.md

 There is also quick reference guides for you to refer to inside the style.scss & grid.scss files.

-NOTE: In the above video I forgot to showcase the grid's offset capabilities so I plan on uploading another video in the coming days.
+NOTE: In the above video I forgot to showcase the grid's offset capabilities so I plan on uploading another video in the coming weeks.

 Browser Support